 What is Phishing?

-Phishing is a form of fraud designed to steal your identity.
-It works by using false pretenses to get you to disclose sensitive personal information, such as credit and debit card numbers, account passwords, or Social Security numbers.
+It works by using false pretences to get you to disclose sensitive personal information, like credit and debit card numbers, account passwords, or bank account details.

 - Bank account numbers